Danny Koevermans: Toronto FC

 On 29 June 2011, it was announced the Koevermans had reached an agreement to join Major League Soccer team Toronto FC (TFC) as a designated player.
 The signing of former German International Torsten Frings was announced at the same press conference.
 Koevermans made his debut for Toronto in a 1–0 home defeat to FC Dallas on 20 July 2011.
 He scored his first goal for Toronto on a cross from Ryan Johnson three days later against Sporting Kansas City in a 4–2 away loss.
 He was awarded MLS Player of the week for his two-goal performance against Colorado Rapids on 17 September, leading Toronto to a 2–1 home victory over the reigning league champions.

 After failing to score in the first six games of the 2012 season Koevermans scored his first goal against Montreal Impact on 7 April, the game finished in a 2–1 away loss for Toronto.

 Perhaps Koevermans most memorable act during his time with TFC was after their ninth straight loss at the start of the 2012 season, when he said the club was "setting a record as the worst team in the world," and Koevermans reiterated the sentiment at the next training session when he said "name me one team in the whole world that is 0-9."

 In mid-2012, Koevermans was in fine scoring form but suffered a season-ending ACL injury in mid-July against New England Revolution.
 Following his injury Toronto was forced to bring in designated player Eric Hassli as a replacement.
 Koevermans made his return from injury nearly a year later on 1 June 2013 as a second half sub for Jeremy Brockie in a 1–1 against Philadelphia Union.

 FC Utrecht

 On 31 January 2014, it was announced that Koevermans had signed a deal until the summer of 2014 with FC Utrecht.
 On 20 March 2014, Koevermans announced his retirement from football due to a persevering calf injury.

 International career

 Koevermans made his international debut for the Netherlands in a Euro 2008 qualifier against Slovenia on 28 March 2007.
 He scored his first international goal on 17 November 2007 against Luxembourg.

 Style of play

-A forward, Koevermans was a physical player who was apt in the air and a lethal poacher in front of the goal.
+A forward, Koevermans was a physical player who was adapted in the air and a lethal poacher in front of the goal.
 In addition to goal scoring, he was known for his offensive movement and "runs" off the ball, which "always [attracted] the attention of defenders".